-The answer is yes, you can see Cuba from Jamaica, but it’s not a sight you get to witness every day nor everywhere.
-On a sunny day, you may get to see the outline of Cuba from a far distance.
-In order to grab this view, travellers must climb up Jamaica’s longest and tallest mountain range – Blue Mountain.
+You might be able to see Cuba from Jamaica, but it’s not a sight you get to witness every day or everywhere.
+On a sunny day, you may get to see the outline of Cuba from a far distance and in order to grab this view, travellers must climb up Jamaica’s longest mountain range – Blue Mountain.

 How Far Apart Are Cuba And Jamaica?

-Jamaica is an island nation belonging to the Caribbean, located 386 km to the south of Cuba.
+Jamaica is an island nation belonging to the Caribbean, located 240 miles (386 km) south of Cuba.
 Cuba and Jamaica share much climatic mutuality with their tropical atmosphere.
-Although the culture is what sets them apart, Cuba and Jamaica are very much closer.

-If you’re travelling by plane, it would take around 45 minutes to get to Cuba.
-And if you’re going by boat, you’d have to set sail from Montego Bay, the distance will be about 250 kilometres, and it could take more than 5 hours to reach Cuba.
-Unfortunately, ferry services aren’t available for regular travellers, and neither are commercialized flights.
+If you’re travelling by plane, it would take around 1 hour to get to Cuba.
+If you’re going by boat, you’d have to set sail from Montego Bay; the distance will be about 150 miles (240 km), and it could take more than 5 hours to reach Cuba.

 How To Travel Between Cuba And Jamaica?